serakaweme-collab/Sera-Kaweme/README.md

 Footer: Copyright and organizational details.

 Semantic HTML Usage:
-<header> for the logo and navigation.
-<section> for mission, projects, and contact.
-<article> for individual project descriptions.
-<footer> for closing information.
+header element for the logo and navigation. section element for mission, projects, and contact. article element for individual project descriptions. footer element for closing information.

 Elements and Attributes:
 Over 25 elements including: